 - Crispy Chicken Salads: Top your favorite salad with a sliced up piece of the chicken.
 A spinach berry salad or homemade caesar salad are our favorites!

-- Crusted Chicken Entree: You can also serve the chicken as a main course alongside creamy mashed potatoes, asparagus with bacon, and cheesy bread.
+- Crusted Chicken Entree: You can also serve the chicken as a main course alongside creamy mashed potatoes, asparagus with bacon or garlic green beans, and cheesy bread.

 Storing, Freezing & Reheating